This Kitchen Staple is Perfect for Cutting Pipe Insulation to Fit

 Each year I mark the boundaries of my yard so the snowplow driver doesn't damage my lawn.
 For years I used rebar along the perimeter, but the driver couldn't see it at night.
 Even with reflectors on the rebar, it would still get hit, bent or broken.
 Now I've found a better solution.
 I slip a brightly colored swim noodle over the rebar.
 You can't miss the markers now. – Bill Remia.
 These 23 yard tool hacks will actually make your life easier.

 What's simpler than a 5-gallon bucket?
 It sure beats pool noodles rolling all over the garage or pool house.
 Concrete form tubes work well, too!

 I spend a lot of time on my ladder, and leaning against the rungs all day was taking a toll on my shins and thighs.
-Then I got smart and slit pieces of my kids' swim noodles lengthwise and wrapped them around the front of the rungs.
+Then I got smart and slit pieces of my kids' pool noodles lengthwise and wrapped them around the front of the rungs.
 Instant relief!
 The cushions are easy to move as you work.
-Just make sure you never stand on them, and always place them higher than you'll step since they can create an uneven step or fall off if you step on them. – Dave Switzer
+Just make sure you never stand on the pool noodles, and always place them higher than you'll step since they can create an uneven step or fall off if you step on them. — Dave Switzer

 Keep Your Boots at Attention

 No more floppy ankles if you use pool noodles to keep boots upright.
 Also great for drying mukluks!